Metric growth dynamics in Liouville quantum gravity: Introduction

 Gaussian free fields (GFF) appear as the universal scaling limit of a large class of random discrete surfaces \cite{Kenyon-GFF, Naddaf-Spencer} and play a fundamental role in mathematical physics.
 Formally, they are measures on fields $h$ defined on a domain $D$ such that

 where $\mc{D}h$ is the formal Lebesgue measure on fields, $\sigma >0$ and $\lambda$ is the Lebesgue measure on $D$.
-In two dimension, they belong to the class of $\log$-correlated Gaussian fields for which the covariance kernel is given (up to a multiplicative constant) by $\E(h(x) h(y)) = - \log | x-y| + O(1)$ and are conformally invariant measures.
+In two dimensions, they belong to the class of $\log$-correlated Gaussian fields for which the covariance kernel is given (up to a multiplicative constant) by $\E(h(x) h(y)) = - \log | x-y| + O(1)$ and are conformally invariant measures.
 Furthermore, the field has an important domain Markov property, which plays a role here.

 Now, suppose given a metric tensor $ds^2$ on a two dimensional Riemannian manifold $X$.
-Then, under mild assumption, \textit{locally}, it can be represented using isothermal coordinates by $ds^2 = \rho (du^2 + dv^2)$ for some smooth $\rho >0$ and the associated conformal factor $\phi$ is given by $\rho = e^{\phi}$.
+Then, under mild assumptions, \textit{locally}, it can be represented using isothermal coordinates by $ds^2 = \rho (du^2 + dv^2)$ for some smooth $\rho >0$ and the associated conformal factor $\phi$ is given by $\rho = e^{\phi}$.
 Using the complex coordinate $z= u + i v$, the volume form and distance function are locally given by

+where the infimum is taken over all piecewise continuously differentiable paths $\pi$ with endpoints $x$ and $y$.
 In what follows, we are interested in the case where the conformal factor $\phi$ is given by $\gamma h$, where $h$ is a Gaussian free field and $\gamma \in (0,2)$.
 Since $h$ is a random Schwartz distribution with negative regularity, the exponential $e^{\gamma h}$ only makes sense formally.
 The volume form and distance function are then given by

 where $d_{\gamma} > 2$ is the almost sure Hausdorff/Minkowski dimension of the associated metric measure space.
 Liouville quantum gravity (LQG) is the random geometry associated with this metric measure space.
 It was originally introduced in the physics literature in 1981 by Polyakov \cite{P81}.
 In \cite{DS11}, Duplantier and Sheffield gave a rigorous meaning to the volume form $``e^{\gamma h} d^2z"$ by taking the limit